zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

 - **Content Generation and Editing: Agents can leverage tools like grammar checkers, text summarizers, or content safety evaluators to assist with content creation tasks**.

-Next, let's look Function/Tool Calling in more detail.
+Next, let's look at Function/Tool Calling in more detail.

 ### Function/Tool Calling